William(6) Hopkirk and Jane Redpath

 John(6) continues: "You say consider your family, well it is for you to do that.
 They are none of my making.
 You are rolling them out at a great rate.
 Why man, it will take a corn field to keep them in mush.
 Now laying all nonsense aside, and looking at the matter soberly, you seem to be in it bad for if you stay where you are, you must have money, and if you come here, you must have money to start with after you are."
 John(6) then explains what he thinks William(6) needs to do, and what it will cost.

 At the end of the letter, it is clear that sister Elizabeth(6) HOPKIRK is with William(6) HOPKIRK and brother Walter(6) HOPKIRK may also be with William(6) HOPKIRK, and that brother David(6) HOPKIRK has just recently left John(6) HOPKIRK in Iowa.
-John writes: "Since David left I have had strong vigorous health.
+Notice on the John writes: "Since David left I have had strong vigorous health.
 If Elisabeth comes with you I will do a brother's part as far as God shall grant me means to do so.
 Give my love to Walter and tell him to get religion not by excitement for that will cool.
 Let him set his vigorous mind to work upon it and determione to gain heaven, the grace of God helping him.
 I long to see him and you and father and mother and all of them.
 But I fear.
 Adieu.
 God bless and keep you all.
 J. Hopkirk"

 William's(6) wife Jane died 12 Feb 1869, and is also buried in the Hopkirk Cemetery.
+That is her stone to the right of William's stone above, with their great great grandson John K. Hopkirk standing between the two stones.

-William(6) and his wife were Presbyterian.
+William(6) and his wife were Presbyterians.
 William(6) served 13 years on the school district board, mostly as Secretary and Vice President.
 He also was elected to 3 terms in the Iowa State Legislature, and is known for the "Hopkirk Bill", gaining him the ill-will of all railroad incorporators.
 This bill provided that railroad property should not get preferential tax treatment.

 William(6) and Jane had the following children: